DBozhinovski/relatinator/README.md

 Before you can get related posts, you need to train the TF-IDF with your content.
 To that end, the library exposes a `train` function that takes an array of documents as input.
 A document is defined as an object with an `id` and `content` property:

 - `id` - a unique identifier for the document
-- `content` - the contents of the document; These are expected to be a string.
-You can, however, concatenate any metadata, descriptions or anything else you might want to use for matching.
+- `content` - the document's contents; These are expected to be a string.
+You can concatenate any metadata, descriptions, or anything else you might want to use for matching.

 ```ts
 import { train } from "relatinator";